Are you undecided about choosing WordPress vs Joomla? Here’s a point-by-point comparison to find out the features of the two platforms.

 Moreover, we can use additional plugins such as EFSEO – Easy Frontend SEO.

-Let’s start by saying that these are two open source projects and as such supported by an active community that is always ready to fix security holes.
+Let’s start by saying that these are two open-source projects, and as such, they are supported by an active community that is always ready to fix security holes.

 But from a security point of view, which CMS between WordPress and Joomla gives us more guarantees or tools to protect our sites?